lpenz/sqrid/README.md

   which can be `None` if the result is outside the grid.
 - [`Grid`]: a `Qa`-indexed array.
 - [`Gridbool`]: a bitmap-backed `Qa`-indexed grid of booleans.
-- [`Traverser`]: helper structure that concentrates all `const generics` arguments and acts as a provider of grid-travessing algorithms.
-This is the starting point of a big chunk of the core functionality of this crate.

 All basic types have the standard `iter`, `iter_mut`, `extend`, `as_ref`, and conversion operations that should be expected.